v2sCollections/Constellation/README.md

 - 25% Cost Reduction for Melee stamina.
 - Disables aim assist on controller.
 - Refill your CO2 quicker.
-- You can now "Hold To Equip" for food, books and ingredients.
+- You can now "Hold To Equip" for food, books, and ingredients.
 - Tweak how fast you can climb on ladders and other objects (mantle) to your preference.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)